 Vilas County, 239 Acres

 One measure of a lakes health is the trophic state, which relates to the amount of algae in the water.
 The average summer trophic state for the last 5 years was 45 (Mesotrophic) and was determined using satellite water clarity observations data.
-For a Deep Seepage lake, this is considered Good.
-Deep Seepage lakes stratify, or form separate layers of water, during the summer months and have no inlet or outlet.
+For a Shallow Seepage lake, this is considered Good.
+Shallow Seepage lakes do not stratify, or form separate layers of water, during the summer months and have no inlet or outlet.

 Lake Content was monitored by volunteers between 1995 and 2004.
 Volunteers monitor water clarity with a black and white Secchi disk.
 Volunteers are the source of the majority of Wisconsin's lake water quality data, and their dedication is greatly appreciated.
 Additional monitoring has been done through projects funded in part by DNR Lake Grants.
 Reports and graphs featuring data collected by volunteers, DNR staff and others can be viewed below.

 |Lake Content - Deep Hole||643453||Map||2019||Details|